ovh/manager/README.md

 # Go to the project root
 $ cd manager

-# If you using nvm
+# If you are using nvm
 $ nvm use

 # Install